Uninsured or Underinsured Driver Accidents

 How much is my uninsured motorist claim worth?

 There’s no set dollar amount when it comes to determining the total value of your accident claim.
 The bottom line is you should be compensated for all your accident expenses if another driver caused your injuries.

 Your accident claim should include money for all your medical bills, lost income, property damages, and all your other injuries and damages.
 You shouldn’t have to pay for another driver’s reckless behavior or mistakes.
 Your lawyer should demand compensation for all your expenses, even if How can a lawyer help me with my uninsured or underinsured accident?

 Car accidents can turn your life upside down in an instant.
 This is especially true with accidents involving drivers with little or no insurance.
 We know how to investigate and pursue these claims, and have been fighting for victims of car, truck and motorcycle wrecks for 30 years.

 We thoroughly understand Kansas’ legal system involving accidents, including the state’s no-fault (PIP) and uninsured and underinsured insurance laws.
 Our in-depth knowledge and experience enable us to take an aggressive approach on behalf of our clients.
 For example, in one recent case we received a verdict for our client that was 35 times more than the insurance company previously offered to settle an underinsured motorist claim!

 You have too much at risk to wait to take legal action.
-Find out how Bretz & Young can help you with your accident.
+Find out how Bretz Injury Law can help you with your accident.
 Call (866) 881-0103 to schedule a free consultation at our Hutchinson-based law firm.
 Your best interests come first.